-We first prove Σ_2^P -completeness of the FCP versions of many common SAT variants.
+We first prove $\Sigma_2^{\tilde{P}}$ -completeness of the FCP versions of two common SAT variants.
 This will be useful since many known NP-completeness reductions are from variants of SAT.
-We show that FCP 3SAT, FCP 1-in-3 SAT, and FCP Planar 3SAT are all Σ_2^P -complete.
+We show that FCP Planar 3SAT and FCP Planar 1-in-3 SAT are both Σ_2^P -complete.
 We obtain these hardness results with a chain of reductions, starting with the canonical Σ_2^P -complete problem, quantified satisfiability with one pair of alternating quantifiers, \exists and \forall (QSAT).
 The chain of reductions for all problems defined in this subsection and Section 2.3 are shown in Figure 1.